Facility Dog Program

 -

-Brea started training when she was just a few weeks old.
-She received two years of extensive and specialized training.
-Brea received her training from Canine Companions, the organization that since 1975 has bred, raised and expertly trained dogs to assist people with disabilities or in hospital settings.
+Brea and Boomer both started training when they were just a few weeks old.
+They both received nearly two years of extensive and specialized training.
+They received their training from Canine Companions, the organization that since 1975 has bred, raised and expertly trained dogs to assist people with disabilities or in hospital settings.

 Facility dogs learn 40 commands that allow them to interact with and calm patients and staff appropriately.
 They can also pull toy wagons, push drawers and retrieve items.
 Facility dogs also receive special certification through a national standardized practical test and return for follow-up assessments on a periodic basis.